GabrielPolicastro/GabrielPolicastro/README.md

   </h1>

-- 🦉 I’m currently learning Swift
+- 🦉 I’m currently learning to create responsive websites in addition to improving myself in Swift and Js
-- 🚀 I'm looking for an opportunity to collaborate on an iOS project
+- 🚀 I'm looking for an opportunity to collaborate on a project.
 - 📫 How to reach me: gabrielpolicastro@outlook.com